 As puppies grow up around other animals it’s natural they need to find their place in the pack.
 Rough play and pouncing is a way to show their strength and to physically get on top of the other animal.
-To be on top of the other dog and hold them there is a clear dominance behavior.
+To be on top of the other dog while pinning them down is a clear act of dominance-behavior.

 A classic sign of dominance that you would have seen many times, is one dog pinning another dog down, and usually, the dog underneath if accepting of their dominance will submit and lay still.

 What Breeds of Dog Pounce?

 There are many breeds that display this kind of behavior and it isn’t just limited to Huskies.
 Although Huskies have the funniest pouncing videos on youtube!
 I’ll show you one further down!